amaarora/amaarora.github.io/_posts/2020-07-12-oganized-pytorch.md

 ![](/images/ISIC.png "Example of Lesion Images")

 In this blogpost, we will use PL to build a solution that can tell the malign melonama images apart from the rest.
+The model should take only a few hours to train and have ~92% AUC score!

 > A side note: Deep learning has come a far way.
 Compare this to 2012 where [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)  was trained on multiple e GTX 580 GPU which has only 3GB of memory.
 To train on 1.2 million examples of Imagenet, the authors had to split the model (with just 8 layers) to 2 GPUs.
 It took 5-6 days to train this network.
 Today, it's possible to train in a [few hours](https://www.fast.ai/2018/04/30/dawnbench-fastai/) or [even minutes](https://arxiv.org/abs/1709.05011#:~:text=We%20finish%20the%20100%2Depoch,2048%20KNLs%20without%20losing%20accuracy).
 For ISIC, each epoch for size 256x256 is around 2mins including validation on a P100 GPU.

 ## Getting the data
-You can download the 256x256 version of the Jpeg images [here]().
+You can download the 256x256 version of the Jpeg images [here](https://www.kaggle.com/cdeotte/jpeg-melanoma-256x256) with all the required metadata to follow along.

 ## Melonama Dataset
 Getting our data ready for ingestion into the model is one of the basic things that we need to do for every project.